 Credit: Trish Matheny

 For smaller gas-powered grills, the Weber Q 1200 puts out a rather modest 8,500 BTU — not the most in our review, but with an efficient U-shaped burner and an insulating lid, this grill offers top cooking performance.
-The least powerful model is the Cuisinart Petite Gourmet that manages only 5,500 BTUs, but keep in mind that it only weighs 17 lbs and has half the cooking area of the bigger units.
-Even with its lower output, the Petit Gourmet didn't have a problem grilling anything we wanted, it didn't take any longer to cook than the other contenders, and it used the least amount of fuel.
+The least powerful model is the Cuisinart Petite Gourmet that manages only 5,500 BTUs, but keep in mind that it only weighs 17 pounds and has half the cooking area of the bigger units.
+Even with its lower output, the Petit Gourmet didn't have a problem grilling anything we wanted; it didn't take any longer to cook than the other contenders, and it used the least amount of fuel.
 This points to an issue in assessing just the raw BTU score: a certain amount of heat over a smaller surface area will be hotter than the same amount of heat spread across a larger surface area.

 While the Petite Gourmet doesn't offer the most output power, it is half the size, yet offers more gas efficiency than its high-powered competitors.